bigpel66/42-cursus/circle-02/push_swap/README.md

 Also, this project does not use given `checker` source code on the intra. `checker` is already implemented with the `push_swap`, so compiling with the mandatory rule will produce `checker` and `push_swap`.
 There are test scripts which can be run on the shell.
 These can grade the program while taking a peer-evaluation.
 To take a test, type the commande listed below.
 > make test

-# 3. What kind of test are included?
+# 3. What kind of tests are included?
 1. checker Error
 To validate `checker` that returns the "Error" properly when it is on the exception.